spacepy/dbprocessing/docs/scripts.rst

 <configurationfiles_addFromConfig>` for a full description of the
 config file format and capability.

+This can be run multiple times against a database to populate information from several config files; this is a means of, for instance, having multiple satellites or instruments in a single database.
+Existing entries in the database are left as-is; entries which do not exist are added.

 .. option:: config_file

    The name of the config file to ingest